pvginkel/PdfiumViewer/README.markdown

 To use the library, you must first add a reference to the NuGet package.

-After you've added this reference, a file named `pdfium.dll` will be added to the root of your project.
-This file must be placed next to your application.
+After you've added this reference, two files will be added to your project:

+* `x86\pdfium.dll` is the 32-bit version of the Pdfium library;

+* `x64\pdfium.dll` is the 64-bit version of the Pdfium library.

+You have two options.
+If your application is 32-bit only or 64-bit only, you can remove the DLL that won't be used.
+You can leave this file in the `x86` or `x64` directory, or move it to the root of your project.
+PdfiumViewer will find the DLL in both cases.

+When building your project, the `pdfiumdll` library(s) must be placed next to your application, either in the root or the `x86` or `x64` sub directory.
 The easiest way to accomplish this is by changing the properties of that file, changing the Copy to Output Directory setting to Copy always.

 ## Building PDFium